letsencrypt/website/content/en/docs/a-warm-welcome-to-asn1-and-der.md

 ----------------

 Integers are encoded as one or more bytes, in two's complement with the high bit (bit 8) of the leftmost byte as the sign bit.
-As the BER spec
+As the BER specification
 says:

 The value of a two\'s complement binary number is derived by numbering